 Does getting a COVID-19 protein subunit vaccine in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not been done in humans to see if the Novavax COVID-19 protein subunit vaccine would increase the chance of other pregnancy-related problems, such as preterm delivery (before 37 weeks of pregnancy) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
-Animal studies in rats did not report other pregnancy problems.
+Studies have not been done to see if the Novavax COVID-19 protein subunit vaccine can increase the chance of pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
+Animal studies in rats did not report other pregnancy-related problems.
+Several studies of women receiving other protein subunit vaccines have not shown an increased chance of pregnancy-related problems.

 Does getting a COVID-19 protein subunit vaccine in pregnancy affect future behavior or learning for the child?

-Based on what is known about this and other vaccines, getting a COVID-19 protein subunit vaccine is not expected to cause long-term problems for the child.
+Based on what is known about how this and other vaccines work in the body, getting a COVID-19 protein subunit vaccine is not expected to increase the chances of behavior or learning problems for the child.

 Does getting a COVID-19 protein subunit vaccine during pregnancy protect the baby from the virus after delivery?